-As we exit, we gather around the anchor line and descend together to around 20 meters the coral reef starts, the water still is almost tepid, and the view is very good.
+As we exit, we gather around the anchor line and descend together to around 20 meters, where the coral reef starts.
+The water is still almost tepid, and the visibility is very good.

 We explored the coral reef for around 40 minutes, and it is really beautiful and healthy.

 I did not know what to expect in these waters beforehand, but the health of the reef seems really good, with lots of colors, coral growth, and plant forests.

 There were shoals of fish everywhere, a wide variety of species, all very curious and vibrant.

 Truly a super dive, with lovely coral reef nature, lots of marine life, great biodiversity, and little sun-kissed caves and rocks to explore where the non-swimming marine animals hide.

 After the dive, we discovered that the other small group of divers had spotted a reef shark – three times!

 While none of my group had that luck, unfortunately, at least now I know they are here!

 Second Dive Of The Day Is A Relaxed Sunny-Dive